Combining Passion with Purpose to Build Better

 In 2010, Nathan was nominated to the American Swiss Foundation’s Young Leaders Conference by former U.S. Ambassador Faith Whittlesey.
 From 2005 to 2007, he helped launch a start-up quantitative hedge fund in San Francisco as senior researcher of trading strategy development.
 Nathan has also worked for both the Department of Energy at Los Alamos National Laboratory and the Department of Defense at the National Security Agency on “mission critical” problems.
 He attended Cambridge University in 2003 as a Gates-Cambridge Scholar and serves as chair of the Gates-Cambridge Scholars Alumni Association Board of Directors.
 He was recently appointed to the Board of Directors of the Berkeley Institute and also serves on the Board of Directors of the Center for Bioethics and Culture.
 In four years, Nathan graduated summa cum laude with an MS in Mathematics and undergraduate degrees in Mathematics, Physics, and French from North Carolina State University while playing two varsity sports.
 Nathan and his wife, Angela, temporarily reside in McLean, VA with their three children: Lincoln, Cora and Theodore.

 XIN JIN has been investing in Bay Area real estate since 2002.
 He held a general contractor’s license from 2002 to 2008 and oversaw the renovation of many single-family homes and small apartment buildings, most of which were in his own investment portfolio.
 Xin has been creative and aggressive in the pursuit of investment properties from every imaginable source, including tax-lien and foreclosure auctions.
-He has also purchased a delinquent bank note and successfully foreclosed on the property.
 In 2005, Xin secured entitlement for a 16-unit live/work loft development in West Oakland.
 He managed every aspect of construction on the project and completed it under budget.
 Since 2008, Xin has been focusing on entitlement of urban infill development projects.